-When a full member of ACMA is fired, forced to resign or otherwise involuntarily separated from local government service as a manger/administrator or senior staff member, ACMA provides an array of personal and financial support.
-Along with the benefits below, ACMA Senior Advisors Mike Letcher and Pat McDermott also act as first responders when ACMA finds out a member has been forced to resign.
+When a full member of ACMA is fired, forced to resign or otherwise involuntarily separated from local government service as a manager/administrator or senior staff member, ACMA provides an array of personal and financial support.
+Along with the benefits below, ACMA Senior Advisors Mike Letcher, Pat McDermott and Susan Thorpe also act as first responders when ACMA finds out a member has been forced to resign.
 The Senior Advisors will contact the member and inform him/her about ACMA’s in-transition services.
 The following services are available to Active members in-transition.

 - One year of complimentary Active membership dues